sespaces/streamfarmers-progress/gitlab-installation-ubuntu-18-04.md

 	$ sudo apt install -y curl openssh-server ca-certificates

 Install postfix for email notifications or configure for use with another mail server.
 This isn't as complex as I feared, since it isn't a complete mail system.
+Answer "internet site," your domain name, and that was it for me; all else was automatic or default values.

 	$ sudo apt install -y postfix postfix-doc

-	answer "internet site," your domain name, and that was it for me; all else was automatic or default values

 Get and run the installation setup script for your particular Linux distribution.